 13. Listen to or watch things that make you laugh:

 Everyone has a different sense of humor so you have to know what makes you laugh.
-For me, the things that make me laugh the most are making JibJab videos with the faces of my family members in them, watching The Middle on Hulu, watching America’s Funniest Home Videos, and watching Youtube videos of babies laughing.
+For me, the things that make me laugh the most are making JibJab videos with the faces of my family members in them, watching The Middle on Amazon Prime, watching America’s Funniest Home Videos, and watching the many youtube videos of babies laughing hysterically.

 14. Take one night away: